 Yvonne first volunteered with us in 2014, and has since visited our Rhino & Elephant Conservation Programme a record four times!
-We caught up with her in February 2019, as her fourth volunteer project was coming to an end.
+We caught up with her earlier this year, as her fourth volunteer project was coming to an end.

 CTA: When was the first time you volunteered in Zimbabwe, and what made you decide to choose this Rhino & Elephant programme?